OblivCode/YTMP/README.md

 3) In terminal, run: py init.py

-# Notices
+# Updates
-Logins will not be saved so if you do login then you will need to re-login every time you restart the app.
-Might find a workaround later.
+Logins will now be saved as cookie saves are implemented.